 Without her childhood interest in horses, Gunthwaite Dressage would possibly not be here today.
 Born in Ireland the youngest of four, she eventually persuaded her parents to let her have a pony.
 Life was a tad different then and we hear tales of hacking for 7 miles and back to a ponyclub rally – none of this lightweight stuff that goes on now!
 She is an art graduate and taught before becoming a dedicated mother to Hannah, Sarah (the one who actually flew the nest) and Becky.
 Anne is more of a ‘behind the scenes’ character than Patrick but it is her professionalism and dedication that keeps everyone at Gunthwaite Dressage (family, employees and clients) on the right lines.

 Kelly Oxtoby we have known since pony club days – won’t say how many years!,is the secretary/admin person 🙂 but is also quite versatile and will muck out, groom at competitions, drive Frank (the lorry), and also help sell the exceptional youngsters that we have for sale.
 Kelly has the ride on Ella, bred by Julie by Caeser 171.
 She is competing at Elementary and training at Medium level.

 Tom Pears is the farrier to all of our horses and most of the yard.
 Tom is AWCF qualified (registered remedial farrier) and an approved training farrier.
 He is also very competitive, just missing out on competing for England in shoeing competitions.
 Tom has won several Yorkshire Show titles, and numerous ‘best shod’ awards in showing classes.
 Tom works closely with lots of vets, and takes on horses who need remedial and corrective shoeing for lameness and lameness prevention.

-Hird and Partners Vets, particularly Peter Scholefield and more recently Tim Booth and Maja Anderson have been helping keep the Moody Yards horses on the road since about 1999… They have fantastic facilities up at their centre near Halifax.
+Hird and Partners Vets, particularly Peter Scholefield and more recently Tim Booth and Alexis have been helping keep the Moody Yards horses on the road since about 1999… They have fantastic facilities up at their centre near Halifax.
 Check out their website:

 Hird and Partners Equine Centre